syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 {% endif %}

-## Bind data on Foreign Key Columns with Url Adaptor
+## Bind data on foreign key columns with UrlAdaptor

 You can bind the data on foreign key columns with using `UrlAdaptor`.
-In the following example, **EmployeeID** was designated as a [`ForeignKeyField`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_ForeignKeyField), and **ShipName** was designated as a [`ForeignKeyValue`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_ForeignKeyValue).
+In the following example, **EmployeeID** is designated as a [`ForeignKeyField`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_ForeignKeyField), and **ShipName** is designated as a [`ForeignKeyValue`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_ForeignKeyValue).

 To communicate with a specific DataSource, DataManager uses the adaptor idea.
-UrlAdaptor is used to interact with remote data services and used to bind data on foreign key columns.
+UrlAdaptor is used to interact with remote data services and to bind data on foreign key columns.

 <!-- We attach data from datasource UserEditingSpeciesSiteLinksQuery to a foreign key column with using url adaptor. -->